 Worming treatment is carried out in line with European Vet guidelines, at 6 monthly intervals The dog will not go in the school dining hall at meal times and will never go into the food preparation area of the kitchen.
-Financial cost of dog School unable to afford the medical costs and day to day upkeep of the dog 1 1 The dog is the responsibility of Mrs. Evison - she is financially responsible for all its care.
-Mrs. Evison is responsible for all costs associated with the dog.
-A complaint is made against the school regarding the behaviour of the dog School not adequately covered financially Pet insurance: This provides additional public liability insurance cover.
-The value of the cover is currently £1,500,000.
+Financial cost School 1 1 The dog is the responsibility of Mrs. Evison - she is of dog unable to financially responsible for all its care. afford the medical costs Mrs. Evison is responsible for all costs associated and day to with the dog. day upkeep of the dog A complaint is School not The dog will be insured by Mrs Evison via Pet Guard made against adequately the school covered Pet insurance: regarding the financially This provides additional public liability insurance behaviour of cover.
+The value of the cover is currently the dog £1,500,000.
 The certificate will be kept in the school office and renewed annually.
 The school has public liability insurance.